samoseley/ecs171projectspeeddating/README.md

 As a whole, the team worked well together.
 We communicated entirely through discord, both call and direct message.
 The work was split relatively evenly; however, some team members took more responsability than others.
 There were three coders who each worked on one model by themselves, but everybody would provide feedback and peer-review when needed.
 Everybody for the most part took part in writing, some more than others; However, everybody looked over each other's work to ensure correctness and readability.
 Below is a list of individual names and their contributions to the project:

 Ashton Coates:
-    Uploading the data, assisting with data exploration, building and evaluating the KNN model, making results reproducible.
+    Uploading the data, assisting with data exploration, built and analyzed the models for the question of whether there were differeces in preference by gender, and made sure all results were reproducible.

 Thomas Guelker:
     Worked on abstract, made edits to model 1 code, wrote code and writeups for model 2.